-To get the full benefits of your rheumatoid arthritis treatment, it sometimes takes a little bit of fine-tuning along with a dose of patience.
+It can take a little fine-tuning, along with a dose of patience, to get the most out of your RA treatment.
 Ask yourself these questions to see if you're doing all you can to get your pain and stiffness under control.

 1. Do you take your RA medications on time?

 It's important to keep a regular schedule for your meds.
 Take them at the same time each day.
 They work better if you keep a constant level of medicine in your body.
-Don't skip a dose, because it can trigger a flare.
+Don't skip a dose because that can trigger a flare.

-Keep in mind that some medicines, like methotrexate, can take weeks or even months to completely kick in.
+Keep in mind that some medicines, like methotrexate, can take weeks or months to fully kick in.
 Try to be patient and give your meds a chance to work.

 If you get an upset stomach or other side effects, call your doctor.
-There are often things you can do to feel better.
+They can suggest things you can do to feel better.

 2. Have you asked your doctor if you're on the right medicines?